Library hosts events

 Zionsville blankets for sale

-Zionsville-themed blankets are available for purchase at the Zionsville Chamber of Commerce.
+Zionsville-themed blankets are available for purchase at the Zionsville Chamber of Commerce, 135 S. Elm St.

-The blankets are $40 and measure 48 inches by 60 inches.
+The warm blankets are $40 and measure 48 inches by 60 inches.

 Zionsville’s Zeta Sigma Chapter of Tri Kappa uses the proceeds from the sales to support scholarships to local students, grants to local organizations and community activities.

-The Lebanon Welfare League has received more than 200 requests from less fortunate families in Boone County for early Christmas food baskets.
+The Lebanon Welfare League received more than 200 requests from Boone County residents for holiday food baskets.

-For more information, call Glenn Sanford at 873-6670 or email email@example.com.
+Call Glenn Sanford at 873-6670 or email email@example.com with questions.

 The Community Bible Study will have a visitor day beginning at 9:15 a.m.
 Thursday, Jan.
 5, at Traders Point Christian Church.

-Approximately 150 women from 25 different churches will study and discuss the book of Revelation.
+Approximately 150 women from 25 different churches will study and discuss the Book of Revelation.
+For women unfamiliar with the CBC program, this is an opportunity to participate in the multi-denominational program.

 The deadline for Community Calendar announcements is 5 p.m.
 Fridays for the following week’s publication.
 Boone County-related announcements will run at least once, and may run additional times, if space provides.
 If a specific date for the announcement to run is preferred, it should be so noted with the announcement at the time of submission.